ryman1/keeweb-wiki/Browser-AutoFill.md

+🚧  This page is going to change!
+Next version of KeeWeb will provide a better way of browser integration.

 Browser AutoFill is possible with extensions compatible with KeePassHTTP.

 But first, we would like to warn you about the [criticism of KeePassHTTP security](https://github.com/pfn/keepasshttp/issues/258), that's why this extension not enabled by default in KeeWeb.
 [Auto-Type](https://github.com/keeweb/keeweb/wiki/Auto-Type) can be a solid alternative, moreover, it works with other apps, not only browsers.
 It's recommended to try auto-type approach first.